skilesare/immortality/a_new_constitution/article-vii---commentary.md

-_Third, Nothing in this restricton shall be construed to grant Congress or the States the power to abridge the freedom of the press._
+_Third, Nothing in this restriction shall be construed to grant Congress or the States the power to abridge the freedom of the press._

-Maintains the freedom of the press inspite of the new restrictions.
+Maintains the freedom of the press in spite of the new restrictions.